jboss-developer/jboss-eap-quickstarts/batch-processing/README.md

 ### Usage 3: Import an error file and keep it wrong ###

 Check the `Generate a duplicate record` checkbox and click on `Generate a new file ans start import job` button.
-If you click on `Refresh the table` button, you will see that the job failed with the following Exit Status: `Error : org.hibernate.exception.ConstraintViolationException: could not execute statement`.
+If you click on `Update jobs list` button, you will see that the job failed with the following Exit Status: `Error : org.hibernate.exception.ConstraintViolationException: could not execute statement`.
 This was caused because we tried to insert a duplicate record at the Database.

 This time we won't generate the fixed file.
 Just click on `Restart` button again.
-If you  click on `Refresh the table` button, you will realize that the job was marked as `ABANDONED` this time because it was restarted once (Realize that there's a new parameter restartedOnce=true).
+If you  click on `Update jobs list` button, you will realize that the job was marked as `ABANDONED` this time because it was restarted once (Realize that there's a new parameter restartedOnce=true).
 This behavior was implemented at `JobListener` for demonstration purpose to avoid that a `FAILED` job that was already restarted once, to be restarted twice.

 Undeploy the Archive
 --------------------